 Figure 7: Probability of encountering an ovigerous female during a survey.
 The solid line and dashed line correspond to the maximum and minimum encounter probability during the moon cycle respectively.
 A moon phase of 0.41 corresponds to about three days before full moon and 0.94 to around two days before new moon (Meeus 1982).
 Grey ribbon indicates confidence interval of the mean probability across the year.

-Discussions
+Discussion

 The density of B.latro has been stable on Aldabra over the nine years of the study period.
 The substantial spatial and temporal heterogeneity on observed densities suggests a highly dynamic population, similarly reported on Christmas Island by Drew and Hansson (2014).
-Aldabra might potentially have one of the most significant B.latro populations worldwide likely as a consequence of not being exploited.
+Aldabra might potentially have one of the most significant B.latro populations worldwide; likely a consequence of not being exploited.
 The other two unexploited populations on Enewetok (5.85 km2) and Taiaro (12 km2) Atolls have high densities, estimated at 147 crabs/ha (Helfman 1973) and 190 crabs/ha (Chauvet and Kadiri-Jan 1999) respectively, but these islands are relatively small compared to Aldabra Atoll (155km2).
 Moreover, Drew and Hansson (2014) reported a significant decline in the densities on Christmas Island whose population are partially exploited.
-Although the survey methodologies used for the above-mentioned assessments are different than the one we used, this study provides a good baseline on the population structure of B.latro on Aldabra.
+It is important to mention that the survey methodologies used for these above-mentioned assessments tended to be focused on areas known to be preffered by B. latro.

-As observed in all studied populations, B.latro on Aldabra is size sexually dimorphic, with males being substantially larger than females.
+As observed in all other studied populations, B.latro on Aldabra is size sexually dimorphic, with males being substantially larger than females.
 Interestingly, the mean thoracic length of B.latro recorded on Aldabra is much smaller than all the other studied populations (see Drew et al 2010 for review) for both males and females.
-One reason for this can be the result of interspecific competition for resources.
+One reason for this can be the result of intense interspecific competition for resources.
 Hermit crabs of the genus Coenobita are abundant on Aldabra (Grubb 1971).
 As reported by Amesbury (1980) in areas with high abundance of Coenobita, the amount of scavengeable material available to B.latro may be limited, as well as the availability of gastropod shells for the glaucothoe stage.
 A second reason may be due to the increased drought frequency on Aldabra reported to have increased from two to six months per year between 1970 and 2013 (Haverkamp et al. 2017).
 B.latro is suggested to exhibit a decrease in the frequency of their foraging activity during the dry season compared to the wet season (Fletcher 1993), thereby resulting in a slower growing population on Aldabra.
-At the relatively small spatial scale of this study, sex ratio appears to be extremely biased towards males, most likely as a result of the sampling design.
+At the relatively small spatial scale of this study, sex ratio appears to be extremely biased towards males, most likely as a result of the cryptic nature of the species and the sampling design.
 Transect studies typically report male bias ratios compared to grid sampling, suggested to be associated to variations in habitat use between sexes (Drew et al. 2012).